Bachelor of Science in Nursing to Doctor of Philosophy in Nursing Science

 Doctor of Philosophy in Nursing Science

-The PhD Program is a hybrid, distance-accessible program using videoconferencing technology to synchronously place you in the classroom with your classmates.
+The PhD Program is a distance-accessible program using videoconferencing technology to synchronously place you in the classroom with your classmates.
 You can also choose in-person classes (if available) if you prefer to learn in a face-to-face setting.
 We attempt to schedule the required PhD courses across one day each week so that students know in advance which day to plan to be available for class.
-PhD students will attend two required on-campus, 4-day Intensives during the first two years of the PhD program.
-These Intensives are typically held in early June of the first two years of the PhD Program and give you the opportunity to interact with other students and with faculty, attend professional development sessions, meet with faculty mentors, and network during a variety of informal receptions.
+PhD students will attend two required, on-campus, multi-day Intensives during the first two years of the PhD program.
+These Intensives are typically held in summer and give you the opportunity to engage peers and faculty, attend professional development sessions, meet with faculty mentors, and network during a variety of informal events.